YakDriver/smarterr/docs/api.md

 func EnrichAppend(ctx context.Context, existing *fwdiag.Diagnostics, incoming fwdiag.Diagnostics, keyvals ...any)
 ```

 Enriches a set of framework diagnostics (`incoming`) with smarterr configuration and appends the enriched diagnostics to `existing` (mutating in place via pointer).
-This is typically used to enhance framework-generated diagnostics (such as value conversion errors) with context, suggestions, or improved formatting, all driven by Config.
+Use it to enhance framework-generated diagnostics (such as value conversion errors) with context, suggestions, or improved formatting, all driven by Config.

 - **Templates used:** `diagnostic_summary` and `diagnostic_detail` (if defined in Config)
-- If these templates aren't defined, smarterr passes through the original diagnostic summary and detail.
+- smarterr passes through the original diagnostic summary and detail if you don't define the templates.
-- All output is a diagnostic; the template name refers to the input type (diagnostic).
+- All output produces a diagnostic; the template name refers to the input type (diagnostic).

 **Example usage:**